 Since most people like the smell of roses, this might be a great option if you’re not a fan of how lavender smells.
 This oil is good for aromatherapy uses and should be added to a diffuser.

-This is a controversial one as many experts — including aromatherapy and homeopathic practitioners — avoid the use of peppermint oil on pregnant women entirely.
+This is a controversial one.
+Many experts — including aromatherapy and homeopathic practitioners — avoid the use of peppermint oil on pregnant people entirely.

-But there’s preliminary evidence to suggest that when used solely for aromatherapy, peppermint oil can be a great option for reducing nausea in pregnant women.
+But preliminary evidence from an older 2013 study suggests that when used solely for aromatherapy, peppermint oil can be a great option for reducing nausea in pregnant people.

 Most people know that a cup of chamomile tea can be very calming.
 But chamomile is also an essential oil.